-If your skin problem does not improve within 1 to 2 weeks, or if it becomes worse, check with your doctor.
+If your or your child's symptoms do not improve within 1 to 2 weeks, or if they becomes worse, check with your doctor.

 This medicine may stain clothing, skin, hair, and nails yellow.
 Avoid getting this medicine on your clothing.
 Bleaching may not remove the stain.

 Using too much of this medicine or using it for a long time may increase your risk of having adrenal gland problems.
 The risk is greater for children and patients who use large amounts for a long time.
 Talk to your doctor right away if you or your child have more than one of these symptoms while you are using this medicine: blurred vision, dizziness or fainting, a fast, irregular, or pounding heartbeat, increased thirst or urination, irritability, or unusual tiredness or weakness.

 This medicine may make your skin more sensitive to sunlight.
 Use a sunscreen when you are outdoors.
 Avoid sunlamps and tanning beds.

 Avoid using tight-fitting diapers or plastic pants on a child if this medicine is being used on the child's diaper area.
 Plastic pants and tight-fitting diapers may increase the chance of absorption of the medicine through the skin and the chance of side effects.

 Do not use cosmetics or other skin care products on the treated skin areas.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.